phoenix-rtos/phoenix-rtos-doc/kernel/index.md

 # Kernel

-Phoenix-RTOS is based on the written from scratch dedicated microkernel and consists of about 20K lines of code (LoC).
+Feniks-RTOS is based on the written from scratch dedicated microkernel and consists of about 20K lines of code (LoC).
 Microkernel is responsible for:

 * memory management